Application for Training Program

 Colorectal Surgical Training in Australia and New Zealand is provided through the Post Fellowship Training Program.
 This Program is administered by the Australia and New Zealand Training Board in Colon and Rectal Surgery (ANZTBCRS).
 The philosophy of the training program is to foster the development of colon and rectal surgery as a specialty.
 The program is accredited by the Royal Australasian College of Surgeons (RACS) as a Post Fellowship Education and Training (PFET) program.

-It is the aim of the Training Program that successful trainees will practise in the field of colon and rectal surgery and that the principal referee, when nominated, will act as a mentor, in both assisting in the organisation of training and importantly, in assisting the trainee to establish themselves in their future career within colon and rectal surgery.
+It is the aim of the Training Program that successful Fellows will practise in the field of colon and rectal surgery and that the principal referee, when nominated, will act as a mentor, in both assisting in the organisation of training and importantly, in assisting the Fellow to establish themselves in their future career within colon and rectal surgery.

 - References will be requested on an applicant’s behalf as soon as possible after an application is received.
 These reports must be received by 1 June or will not be considered.
 Applicants will need to ensure that their chosen referees are able to submit the reference by 1 June and are aware of the importance of doing so.

-Applicants for the program must submit their application using the ANZTBCRS APPLICATION TEMPLATE.
-Incomplete applications, or those not using the CV template, will not be eligible for consideration.
+Applicants for the 2024 program must submit their application using the online ANZTBCRS Application Form.
+Incomplete applications, or those not using the online form, will not be eligible for consideration.